mapbox/mapbox-maps-ios/Mapbox/MapboxMapsStyle/README.md

 ]
 ```

-In carbon, this can be translated to Swift like so:
+In v10, this can be translated to Swift like so:

 ```swift
 Exp(.interpolate) {